-Some better reasons for using a trading robot include:
+Some better reasons for using a forex robot include:

-To eliminate the need to make trading decisions.
-The robot has the trading rules programmed in it and it makes the decisions for you.
+- To eliminate the need to make trading decisions.
+The robot has the trading rules programmed into it and it makes the decisions for you.
 If you have trouble focusing on the markets, making decisions, pulling the trigger – perhaps a robot can help there.

-To avoid the need for disciplined trading.
+- To avoid the need for forex trading discipline.
 Let’s face it – many traders fail because their emotions get in the way.
-Fear and greed drives us to make poor trading decisions and to stray from our rules.
+Fear and greed drive us to make poor trading decisions and to stray from our rules.
 An EA takes all the emotion away – the machine just takes the trades based on the rules it is given.

-To provide trading expertise that you might be lacking.
+- To provide trading expertise that you might be lacking.
 Good robots are developed by real traders who know how to develop and execute winning strategies.
-Their knowledge and experience can be captured and crystallized into the logic of a computer program which you can the utilize.
+Their knowledge and experience can be captured and crystallized into the logic of a computer program which you can then utilize.

 Do they really work?

-The developers and vendors of the various EAs out there will of course tell you that they work.
-On the other hand there are many trading veterans who swear that only discretionary trading (as opposed to mechanical trading) can be successful in the long term.
-I believe that automated trading systems can and do work, if properly designed and managed.
+The developers and vendors of the various EAs out there will, of course, tell you that they work and they have the best forex EA in the world.
+On the other hand, there are many trading veterans who swear that only discretionary trading (as opposed to mechanical trading) can be successful in the long term.
+I believe that automated trading systems can and do work if properly designed and managed.
 Let’s face it, there are hundreds of forex mentors out there who are publishing and teaching their trading strategies.
 Many of them are profitable and many are “mechanical” in the way they are defined – that is, there is no discretion on the part of the trader required.

 Some other points to keep in mind:

 Don’t expect extraordinary results.
-Extraordinary results generally means extraordinary risk.
+Extraordinary results generally mean extraordinary risk.
 It may work well for a while but it’s just as easy to come undone in a big way.